tommyphira/GopherBank/README.md

 <img src="https://i.imgur.com/ZBRNGpy.png" width="1000">

 ### Create another type of account
 For users who want multiple accounts (i.e checkings and retirement) they can do so by using the "Create another account" feature.
-They will have to input a type an amount.
+They will have to input a type and an amount to deposit.
 There is no limit to how much accounts can be owned by a user.

 <img src="https://i.imgur.com/OmChOoK.png" width="1000">